A new set of tools for goodness-of-fit validation: Abstract

 \section{Abstract}

 We introduce two new tools to assess the validity of statistical distributions.
-These tools are based on components derived from a new statistical quantity, the \emph{comparison curve}.
-The first tool is a graphical representation of these components on a \emph{bar plot} (B plot), which can provide a detailed appraisal of the validity of the statistical model, in particular when supplemented by acceptance regions related to the model.
-The knowledge gained from this representation can sometimes suggest an existing \emph{goodness-of-fit test} to supplement this visual assessment with a control of the type I error.
-Otherwise, an adaptive test may be preferable and the second tool is the combination of these components to produce a powerful $\chi^2$-type \emph{goodness-of-fit test}.
-Because the number of these components can be large, we introduce a new selection rule to decide, in a data driven fashion, on their proper number to take into consideration.
-In a simulation, our goodness-of-fit tests are seen to be powerwise competitive with the best solutions that have been recommended in the context of a fully specified model as well as when some parameters must be estimated.
+These are based on components derived from a new statistical quantity, the {\it comparison curve}, which can provide a detailed appraisal of validity.
+The first tool is a graphical representation of these components on a {\it bar plot} (B-plot).
+The knowledge such gained could suggest an existing {\it goodness-of-fit test} to supplement this assessment with a control of the type I error.
+Otherwise, an adaptive test may be preferable and the second tool is the combination of these components to produce a powerful $\chi^2$-type {\it goodness-of-fit test}.
+Because the number of these components can be large, we introduce a new selection rule to decide on their number.
+In a simulation, our goodness-of-fit tests are powerwise competitive with the best solutions recommended.
 Practical examples show how to use these tools to derive principled information about where the model departs from the data.

 { }